History of Indian influence on Southeast Asia: Transmission of Buddhism

 From the 4th century CE onward, Chinese pilgrims also started to travel on the Silk Road to India to get improved access to the original Buddhist scriptures, with Fa-hsien's pilgrimage to India (395–414), and later Xuanzang (629–644) and Hyecho, who traveled from Korea to India.
 The travels of the priest Xuanzang were fictionalized in the 16th century in a fantasy adventure novel called Journey to the West, which told of trials with demons and the aid given by various disciples on the journey.

 There were many different schools of Buddhism travelling on the Silk Road.
 The Dharmaguptakas and the Sarvastivadins were two of the major Nikaya schools.
 These were both eventually displaced by the Mahayana, also known as "Great Vehicle".
 This movement of Buddhism first gained influence in the Khotan region.
 The Mahayana, which was more of a "pan-Buddhist movement" than a school of Buddhism, appears to have begun in northwestern India or Central Asia.
 It formed during the 1st century BCE and was small at first, and the origins of this "Greater Vehicle" are not fully clear.
 Some Mahayana scripts were found in northern Pakistan, but the main texts are still believed to have been composed in Central Asia along the Silk Road.
 These different schools and movements of Buddhism were a result of the diverse and complex influences and beliefs on the Silk Road.
 With the rise of Mahayana Buddhism, the initial direction of Buddhist development changed.
 This form of Buddhism highlighted, as stated by Xinru Liu, "the elusiveness of physical reality, including material wealth."
 It also stressed getting rid of material desire to a certain point; this was often difficult for followers to understand.

 During the 5th and 6th centuries CE, merchants played a large role in the spread of religion, in particular Buddhism.
 Merchants found the moral and ethical teachings of Buddhism an appealing alternative to previous religions.
-As a result, merchants supported Buddhist monasteries along the Silk Road, and in return the Buddhists gave the merchants somewhere to stay as they traveled from city to city.
+Merchants supported Buddhist monasteries along the Silk Road, and in return the Buddhists gave the merchants somewhere to stay as they traveled from city to city.
 As a result, merchants spread Buddhism to foreign encounters as they traveled.
 Merchants also helped to establish diaspora within the communities they encountered, and over time their cultures became based on Buddhism.
-As a result, these communities became centers of literacy and culture with well-organized marketplaces, lodging, and storage.
+These communities became centers of literacy and culture with well-organized marketplaces, lodging, and storage.
 The voluntary conversion of Chinese ruling elites helped the spread of Buddhism in East Asia and led Buddhism to become widespread in Chinese society.
-The Silk Road transmission of Buddhism essentially ended around the 7th century with the rise of Islam in Central Asia.
+The Silk Road transmission of Buddhism essentially ended in Central Asia around the 7th century with the rise of Islam.